skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > But all of this became moot when Fort Bolland fell, and the
 > shipwreck more or less forced them to get involved anyway.
 >
-> So the campain started with a message to come home, which should
+> So the campaign started with a message to come home, which should
 > have led to a warning to avoid this island, but they never made it
 > home, never got the warning, and were stuck here anyway.